 The Department completed sweeping in a timely fashion.
-The annual basin cleaning requirements for 2022 were fully met.
+The annual basin cleaning requirements for 2023 were fully met.
 These tasks are a vital component of a comprehensive maintenance program that will meet the formal requirements of the EPA's Phase II Stormwater regulations.
-As part of a major shift in operations, the Department liquidated the aging sweeper and catch basin cleaner assets.
-We will utilize a rental sweeper for sweeping and contract out our catch basin cleaning starting in 2023.
+This year was the first year of renting a sweeper and contracting out catch basin cleaning.
+We experienced significant issues with the particular sweeper we rented and will be changing the supplier for 2024.